4th of July Party Food: 22 Recipes for Your Best Cookout Yet

 The 4th of July is basically a national excuse to eat outside all day, and we’re here for it.
 That said, I’m also here for the air conditioning, so here’s a mix of party food recipes in a slow cooker and some are hot off the grill.
 Finger foods, sweets, dips, and more.

-Whether you’re hosting a full backyard cookout or just bringing a dish to someone else’s party, the food is the whole point.
-Burgers and hot dogs are great, but a really good 4th of July party food spread goes beyond the grill.
+Whether you’re hosting a full backyard cookout or just bringing a dish to someone else’s party, the food makes the fun.
+Burgers and hot dogs are great, but a really good 4th of July party food spread can go beyond the grill.

-So grab your paper plates and your SPF 50.
-These are the 4th of July party food ideas worth making this summer.
+It’s time for paper plates and a hand over your heart for these 4th of July party food ideas worth making this summer.

 4th of July Charcuterie Board